nilaysaxena/team-guidelines/readme.md

 ## QA Members

+## Your Contribution Is Required
+We look forward to constantly improve this documentation to make it as informative and useful as possible, and easier for fellow team members to understand and follow.
+Thus, we request your contribution.

-All the team members are very welcome to collaborate towards suggesting improvements and additions to these guidelines.
+Every team member is very welcome to collaborate by:
+- providing feedback,
+- suggesting edits / improvements, and
+- suggesting additions

+to this guidelines documentation.

 Thank you for reading!